Healthcare Provider? Request Your BAA Today.

 Audit Log Retention

 All PHI access audit logs are retained for a minimum of 6 years from the date of creation, as required by the HIPAA Security Rule (§ 164.312(b)) and the general documentation retention standard (§ 164.530(j)).
+Claims and MDS submission logs are retained for 10 years per CMS requirements (42 C.F.R. § 422.504(d)).

 HIPAA Privacy Rule Compliance